CPAP Alternatives: Sleep Apnea Treatment Without CPAP

 Some people with sleep apnea may benefit from practicing good sleep hygiene habits.
 “Having consistent sleep and wake times, a restful sleep environment, and avoidance of stimulants before bed can help,” said Huffman.
 Maintaining a healthy weight can also lead to fewer symptoms since obesity is a risk factor for sleep apnea.

-Adopting healthier lifestyle choices, like an improved diet and exercising, may also improve your overall health in other ways, allowing you to support your body while improving your sleep.
+Adopting healthier lifestyle choices, like an improved diet and exercising, may also improve your overall health in other ways and lead to better sleep.

 Have questions about this review?
 Email us at reviewsteam@ncoa.org.